HelloCuriosity/model-forge/README.md

 ### Contributors

-If you contribute to model-forge, please feel free to add yourself to the list!
+If you contribute to Model Forge, please feel free to add yourself to the list!

 - [Kyle Roe](https://github.com/hopeman15) - Maintainer
 - [Adriaan Duz](https://github.com/nxtstep) - Contributor